Shocker: Stalking Your Ex On Facebook Is Bad For Your Mental Health

 Facebook-stalking an ex may increase feelings of anxiety and jealousy, which you do not need in your fresh single life.

-"The more you can minimize exposure," Marshall said, "the more space you have to move on."
+"The more you can minimise exposure," Marshall said, "the more space you have to move on."

-"The more you can minimize exposure," Marshall said, "the more space you have to move on."
+"The more you can minimise exposure," Marshall said, "the more space you have to move on."

 Advertisement